ju3tin/ju3tin.github.io/index3a.md

 layout: index
 ---

-Hi there this is my blog
+Hi there this is my blog shit is big

 We will be having tutorials and Posts about IT